A Beginner's Guide to Wireframing

 As a beginner, you may not so familiar with wireframing.
 Do not worry, if you read our beginner's guide to wireframing, you will surely know better about wireframing.

-Edraw wireframing software has the best combination of capabilities and efficiency for any beginners.
+Edraw wireframing software offers great capabilities and efficiency for beginners.
 As a beginner's guide to wireframing, we are going to take a look at the definition, the importance and the examples of wireframing.
 Let's get started!

 The Definition of Wireframing